AdoptOpenJDK/mjprof/README.md

 Building MJProf
 =============
-MJProf uses maven for compilation to build MJProf use the following command line:
+MJProf uses maven for compilation.
+In order to build MJProf use the following command line:
 `mvn clean install assembly:assembly`
 This will create a zip file in `target/dist/mjstack1.0-bin.zip` which contains everything you need.